tensorflow/model-analysis/g3doc/architecture.md

 # Step by Step Example

-The following is an example of the steps involved in the extraction and evaluation pipeline when both the `tfma.evaulators.MetricsAndPlotsEvaluator` and `tfma.evaluators.AnalysisTableEvaluator` are used:
+The following is an example of the steps involved in the extraction and evaluation pipeline when both the `tfma.evaluators.MetricsAndPlotsEvaluator` and `tfma.evaluators.AnalysisTableEvaluator` are used:

 ```python